Training Program

 Owner & Operator of The Carlyle Estate

 Originally from Pennsylvania, she began riding at the age of seven in the hunt seat discipline and later discovered her true passion in the Quarter Horse world.
-She currently shows her two horses as an amateur competitor.
+She currently shows her three horses as an amateur competitor.
 Known for her hands-on approach, Kayla is a constant presence in the barn.
 Her commitment to excellence, both in and out of the arena, reflects a lifelong dedication to the equestrian lifestyle.

 • A young man with a beard and a smile standing outdoors under a tree with green leaves.
 He is wearing a light blue denim jacket, a black shirt, and a beige baseball cap.
 Behind him, there is a grassy area and white fencing.